freddywicaksono/ci4_restapi/README.md

 use CodeIgniter\API\ResponseTrait;
 use CodeIgniter\RESTful\ResourceController;
-use App\Models\StudentsModel; // Make sure to import the StudentsModel
+use App\Models\Student; // Make sure to import the StudentsModel

 class Students extends ResourceController
 {